ben7sys/dotfiles-one/.mounts/README.md

 **Service erstellen:**

- - Create your service's unit file with the ".service" suffix in the /etc/systemd/system directory.
+ - Create a service's unit file with the ".service" suffix in the /etc/systemd/system directory.
- - In our example, we will be creating a /etc/systemd/system/myservice.service file.

 systemd:
 `/etc/systemd/system/nfsmounts.service`